 Grade Meaning

 Α Excellent: 4 quality points per credit

 В Good: 3 quality points per credit

 С Average: 2 quality points per credit

 D Poor: 1 quality point per credit

 F Fail: 0 quality points per credit

 Р Pass: grade point av No quality points.
-Credits not included in credits attempted or in computation of erage.
+Credits not included in credits attempted or in computation of verage.
 Used for credit courses only.

-I enrollment in t No credit; used when at least 50% of course requirements have been met but voidable reasons prevent completion of the course.
-Because an "I" extends he course, requirements for satisfactory completion will be established through consultation.
-Courses for which the grade of "I" has been awarded must have
+I enrollment in t student/faculty documentation No credit; used when at least 50% of course requirements have been met but avoidable reasons prevent completion of the course.
+Because an "I" extends the course, requirements for satisfactory completion will be established through y consultation.
+Courses for which the grade of "I" has been awarded must have in that reason for assigning the grade;